-The Teen Court Mission is to provide an opportunity for youth to serve the community and themselvs through the practice of citzenship, resposibility, integrity, accountabiity and empathy.
+The Teen Court Mission is to provide an opportunity for youth to serve the community and themselves through the practice of citizenship, responsibility, integrity, accountability and empathy.

 A county-wide collaboration between Putnam County's Circuit Court, Juvenile Probation, Prosecutor's Office and the Youth Development Commission.